Learn how to evaluate the risk level of EB-5 projects and increase your chances of immigrating successfully.

 Evaluating Projects with Risks in Mind

-A successful EB-5 project will result in economic growth, employment creation, and, ultimately, EB-5 visas for its investors.
-For an EB-5 project to see successful completion, it must
+A successful EB-5 Project will result in economic growth, employment creation, and, ultimately, EB-5 visas for its investors.

-- Use the investment capital as outlined in the offering documents;
+- Use the investment capital as outlined in the offering documents.

 - Stay within the margin of expected costs.